 For me, personally, I went into an MSW program with the idea that I was working in youth development, youth services, and child welfare systems, and because of the over-representation of LGBT kids in foster and adoptive care, that was my focus.
 I took classes in Contemporary Cultures in the United States and Social Justice and Human Diversity, learned about all the identity groups, and it blew my mind open.
 And for the first time, in that course, as a social work student at 30 years old, I was confronted with being a White person, and being a male, and carrying privilege, whereas my focus had been on being working class and gay – areas where I was targeted.
 And that radically reshaped the way I understand the intersections of identity and what it means to be meaningfully involved in doing this work.

 Sure I want to advocate for LGBT youth and I want gay rights, but those are tied up in a system that continues to advantage me, being White and being male, and I also need to be as vocal, if not more, as an ally in those areas.
-So coming out of my MSW program, my focus really shifted to figuring out how we change the systems that are running, not just child welfare, but other areas that impact people based on any of these identities so that our school systems, and the child welfare system, and the criminal justice system, and all of these areas that are set up in ways that disadvantage target group folks need to be open to systemic change.
+So coming out of my MSW program, my focus really shifted to figuring out how we change the systems that are running not just child welfare, but other areas that impact people based on any of these identities so that our school systems and the child welfare system and the criminal justice system and all of these areas that are set up in ways that disadvantage target group folks need to be open to systemic change.

 Then I became a foster adoptive parent.
 And there’s this peculiar thing if you’re going through the child welfare system to foster or adopt because you get to choose kids you will take and kids who you won’t take.
 You get to discriminate.
 And that’s good because if people realize that they really shouldn’t work with a certain group of kids, I don’t think they should have those children in their homes.
 But there’s also a lot of people who go into that not knowing what they don’t know.
 And wanting to believe that they see people as people, like, “Purple, pink, yellow, or green – whatever color they are!”
 And that’s not going to do good for kids who really need strong support.
-So we figured that we would be open and that would mean a real strong commitment to constantly reflect on the role that race is playing in our lives as a family.
-And that meant making sure that we’re personally committed to it and not just professionally committed to it because of the line of work that I’m doing.
+So we figured we would be open and that would mean a strong commitment to constantly reflect on the role race is playing in our lives as a family.
+That meant making sure we’re personally committed to it and not just professionally committed to it because of the line of work I’m doing.

-I could advocate for my kid, or I could advocate for African American kids, city kids, and all of the kids to be getting the kind of education they needed.
+I could advocate for my kid or I could advocate for African American kids, city kids, and all of the kids to be getting the kind of education they needed.

 No matter what school he goes to, we have to be ever vigilant.
 First and foremost was recognizing that.
 For example, there were lots of issues that we experienced at a charter school, that was basically a startup trying to figure out how to do things, and doing them in an under-resourced way – even though Rachel was doing a kick-ass job and exceeding all of her goals with fundraising there.
-But we don’t fund schools in ways that are appropriate to counter the systemic injustice embedded in it.
+And we don’t fund schools in ways that are appropriate to counter the systemic injustice embedded in it.
 One of the things I noticed quickly in my son’s kindergarten was how race was operating.
 And I had a choice to make.
-I could advocate for my kid, or I could advocate for African American kids, city kids, and all of the kids to be getting the kind of education they needed.
+I could advocate for my kid or I could advocate for African American kids, city kids, and all of the kids to be getting the kind of education they needed.
 One of those was much harder to do than the other.

-And I was able, as a White person, to go in and be seen in order to have not just a meeting, but a lunch meeting, or a coffee meeting, or a Sunday morning breakfast meeting with leadership in order to discuss the things I was seeing and then give voice to things in ways that other people couldn’t.
-People of color would run the gauntlet trying to make that sort of thing happen, whereas I can literally go sit in the administrative suite, tell people that I’m waiting until someone will see me, and not have that be seen as potentially problematic behavior.
-So that was the decision point to not just make sure that my kid wasn’t treated unfairly.
+And I was able, as a White person, to go in and be seen in order to have not just a meeting, but a lunch meeting or a coffee meeting or a Sunday morning breakfast meeting with leadership in order to discuss the things I was seeing and then give voice to things in ways that other people couldn’t.
+People of color would run the gauntlet trying to make that sort of thing happen, whereas I can literally go sit in the administrative suite, tell people I’m waiting until someone will see me, and not have that be seen as potentially problematic behavior.
+So that was the decision point to not make sure that just my kid wasn’t treated unfairly.
 Otherwise, that would have been colluding with the system and using my privilege for my own instead of trying to change the system.
 Changing the system is much more tiring, but nobody said that this work was going to be easy.